osuosl/pymesync/docs/source/usage.rst

     Update an existing user by ``username`` on the TimeSync instance specified by the baseurl provided when instantiating the TimeSync object.
-This method will return a list with a single python dictionary containing the updated user if successful.
+This method will return a python dictionary containing the updated user if successful.
     The dictionary will contain error information if ``update_user()`` was unsuccessful.

     ``user`` is a python dictionary containing the user information to send to TimeSync.
 The syntax is ``"key": "value"``.